Cassandra Barksdale Stanley, Ed.D.

 A native of Halifax County, Virginia, she completed her undergraduate and graduate work at Old Dominion University in Norfolk, Virginia.
 Her studies continued at The George Washington University in Washington, D.C. where she earned an educational specialist degree and a doctoral degree.

-As the assistant director, Office of Strategic Engagement, Stanley will support the VCU School of Education’s strategic plan by collaborating with local schools and communities to customize professional learning opportunities and to innovatively prepare educators to work in high needs schools.
+As the interim director, Office of Strategic Engagement, Stanley will support the VCU School of Education’s strategic plan by collaborating with local schools and communities to customize professional learning opportunities and to innovatively prepare educators to work in high needs schools.
 A key focus will be to provide training opportunities on the topics of diversity, equity and inclusion for Black and LatinX school children.